http://dreams.com/tochar-date-format/What Do People Dream About Most?

 Popular Dream Themes

-– Falling: “fall from grace”; lacking support; “fallen woman”
+– women seeking women for fun: “fall from grace”; lacking support; “fallen woman”

 – Flying: “rising above conflict”; “on top of the world”; “flying high”